 Here is the finished look with Clarins Everlasting Foundation in the shade sand 108 (which I layered a bit), applied with a damp beautyblender.
 I’m also wearing NARS Radiant Creamy Concealer in shade Vanilla & Joe Blasco Red Neutralizer.

 Some product recommendations

-Flower makeup: Zuii Organic (A flower-powder based foundation with some minerals in it)
++ Flower makeup Zuii Organic, which is a flower-powder based foundation with some minerals in it